pfaaj/docker-runcheck/README.md

 Contributions are **greatly appreciated**.

 If you have a suggestion to make this project better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks!

 1. Fork the Project